 Gifting an Advent calendar to your German friends or SO

 Advents calendars are very popular during the pre-Christmas season.
 Many Germans love to count the days of Advent in anticipation of Christmas.

-You will have absolutely have no issues finding trouble finding a suitable Advents calendar for your picky German SO.
+Regardless of the taste or type, you will have absolutely no issues finding trouble finding a suitable Advents calendar for your picky German SO.

 Read more: Christmas Traditions in Germany Explained

-Do you have anything to add to these typical German gift giving customs?
+Do you have anything to add to these typical German gift giving traditions?
 Let us know in the comments below.